 Visiting the vet once or twice a year allows us to prevent health problems from developing in your pet, or to catch them in their earliest and most treatable stages.

-Each checkup at Poster Veterinary Associates includes a complete physical exam, routine vaccinations, as well as blood and urine screening.
+Each checkup at Westport Veterinary Associates includes a complete physical exam, routine vaccinations, as well as blood and urine screening.